 - An odd example happens in the Star Trek: The Next Generation episode "Homage".
 Troi's fiancé (it's an Arranged Marriage) was clearly expecting her to look differently when he first sees her.
-(Later, the explanation becomes clear; he has been getting telepathic messages from another woman which, because Troi is telepathic, he had assumed were from her.
-It was actually from someone else entirely.)
+(Later, the explanation makes things clear; he has been getting telepathic messages from a woman and, because Troi is telepathic, he had assumed they were from her.
+They were actually from someone else entirely.)

 - Senator Vreenak in the Star Trek: Deep Space Nine episode "In The Pale Moonlight", when he meets Sisko.